Cat and Dog Surgery in Canton

 We understand the stress of having to face surgery with your pet and the natural concern about an anesthetic procedure.
 Our veterinary team takes every precaution so that your pet receives the highest-quality care.
-We perform a physical exam and pre-anesthetic blood testing before every surgery.
-Our hospital utilizes advanced monitoring equipment, circulating air heating units, and intravenous warmed electrolyte solution for all of our patients to support a safe procedure and comfortable recovery.
+We perform a physical exam and pre-anesthetic blood testing before every cat and dog surgery.
+Our animal hospital utilizes advanced monitoring equipment, circulating air heating units, and intravenous warmed electrolyte solution for all of our patients to support a safe procedure and comfortable recovery.
 Pain medication is administered prior to surgery and your pet’s comfort level is continually monitored and assured even after recovery.

 You will receive written recovery instructions when you pick up your pet, as well as any medication needed at home.